 Centers for Disease Control, 2012

-Our tested and innovative training courses create flexible experiences to best solve the specific needs of your organization.
+Our tested and innovative methods create flexible experiences to best solve the specific needs of your organization.

 "To me, it's a near religious experience in many ways, so we are going to try to fulfill the requirements to become a [BBN Center of Excellence].
 I think it’s an essential portion of every fellow's and faculty [member's] experience in the way we SHOULD be delivering bad news.
 I wish they had this when I started off.
 The actors make it easier because you can almost get lost in the way they are portraying the different scenarios – also the [BBN] faculty that do the reviews afterward that show the individual how they did and point out how things could have been done better was done very nicely."